Microscopic hematuria algorithm, from AUA Guidelines (2025)

 - Probability of subsequent cancer: less than 1% if negative initial workup, equivalent to general population risk for developing GU cancer

-- Worsening hematuria: obtain further workup
+- Worsening hematuria or urologic symptoms: obtain further workup

 References